Ernestas Šetkus

-Ernestas Šetkus (Ernestas Šetkus; born 25 May 1985) is a retired Lithuanian professional footballer who last played as a goalkeeper for Hapoel Tel Aviv from Israeli Premier League.
+Ernestas Šetkus (Ernestas Šetkus; born 25 May 1985) is a retired Lithuanian professional footballer.
 He played for the Lithuania national team.

 Career

 Early career

 Šetkus started his senior career with Žalgiris first team in 2005, before moved to Tauras in 2009.
 For the 2010 season he returned to Žalgiris and earned 16 appearances in the A Lyga. Šetkus played the first match of his second spell at Žalgiris on 21 March 2010, a 1–1 draw against Tauras and kept seven clean sheets.

 Cyprus, Bulgaria and Belarus

 In August 2010, Šetkus joined Cyprus side Olympiakos Nicosia.
 He made his debut on 2 October 2010 against Paphos.
-During 2010–11 season he kept two clean sheets in 18 league games.
+During the 2010–11 season he kept two clean sheets in 18 league games.
 He began the following season as backup to his Latvian rival Andrejs Pavlovs. Šetkus played his first match of the campaign on 21 November 2011, keeping a clean sheet in the 0–0 draw against Aris Limassol.
 Later in the season Šetkus returned to be the senior goalkeeper of the team.
 On 7 January Šetkus got MVP of the Game award in a game against AEK Larnaca which finished 1–1.
 In April 2012 he was linked with Hibernian and Hearts.

 During the summer of 2012, Šetkus signed a contract with newly promoted Parva liga club Botev Plovdiv. Šetkus made his official debut in the 3–0 home win over Slavia Sofia on 11 August 2012.
 On 31 January Šetkus was released from the club by Stanimir Stoilov.
 In March 2013 he was very close to sign a contract with Scottish side Kilmarnock.

 On 28 March he signed short-term contract with Vysheyshaya Liga team Gomel.
 Few days later he got hamstring injury.
 After an injury on 23 June he made his first game in Vysheyshaya Liga in the 1–0 loss to Shakhtyor Soligorsk.
 A week later he helped his team to win 2–0 against Dynamo Brest keeping a clean sheet.